 - Read those customer reviews carefully!

-Hotels.com is an online travel agency that acts as a go-between for you and its lodging partners.
+Hotels.com is an online travel agency that is a go-between for you and your lodging partners.
 I’ve used them quite a lot, and they’ve helped me save a few pennies when looking for rooms.
-Now, an online travel agency differs from a travel search engine because you book your accommodations directly on the travel agency site rather than going to a third party.
+An online travel agency differs from a travel search engine because you book your accommodations directly on the travel agency site rather than going to a third party.

-When you enter information about your dates and destinations, Hotels.com goes to multiple hotel sites to provide you with hotel prices and availability.
-By default, it sorts the results by recommended, but you can change the filters to sort by other criteria, such as fully-refundable or pets allowed.
+When you enter information about your dates and destinations, Hotels.com goes to multiple sites to provide you with hotel prices and availability.
+By default, it sorts the results by recommended, but you can change the filters to sort by other criteria, such as fully refundable or pets allowed.

 Once you choose a hotel, the site gives you options by type of room.
 It also provides information about attractions and restaurants nearby and hotel amenities.
 It also offers suggestions for competitors that you may want to review.

 Unlike other booking sites, Hotels.com focuses on accommodations.
 And as part of the Expedia Group, you can book car rentals here too.

 Hotels.com also has an excellent price match guarantee program.
 It will match a price you find elsewhere up until the date of your stay.
 Many other booking sites will only match prices within 24 hours of booking.